 Don’t judge HCG before you get to know it

-The HCG diet has been updated over time from its original founding in the 1960s to include exercise as an encouraged component.
+The HCG diet plan has been updated over time from its original founding in the 1960s to include exercise as an encouraged component.
 The premise of this diet is that you can lose large amounts of weight quickly by eating a small amount of daily calories from the HCG diet food list and introducing a pregnancy hormone into your system claimed to stimulate the hypothalamus.

 While the FDA disapproves of extreme calorie restriction and homeopathic, over-the-counter human chorionic hormone (which is illegal), the newest version of the diet does allow followers to consume more calories, and the HCG is used as a part of weight loss hormone therapy, which makes it safer and, technically, legal.